VirToReal/py-slideshow/README.rst

 py-slideshow - image slideshow
 ==============================

-Random image slideshow in Python with OpenGL pan/zoom effects.
+Random image slideshow in Python with OpenGL pan/zoom effects and a timeray.

 .. image:: icon.png